-When raw water quality is on the decline, the cost to treat water goes up!
-This cost can also be considered as a shortage in usable water, that can even unleash a water crisis.
+When raw water quality depreciates, the cost to treat water goes up!
+This cost can also be considered as a shortage in usable water that can even unleash a water crisis.

-According to Piarapakaran, the efforts to gazette water catchment areas as permanent reserves has been very slow.
+According to Piarapakaran, the efforts to gazette water catchment areas as permanent reserves have been very slow.

-He said Malaysia would one day face water shortage if the authorities fail to mitigate the pollution of our waterways and gazette the water catchment areas.
+He said Malaysia would one-day face water shortage if the authorities fail to mitigate the pollution of our waterways and gazette the water catchment areas.